talk2rajeev/rt-autocomplete/README.md

 # rt-autocomplete
-react autocomplete component, react dropdown component.
-It is built using React and TypeScript.
+It is a searchable autocomplete dropdown component based on React and TypeScript.
 It has ability to provide custom listItem component as props which makes it highly flexible and usable.

 # How to use ?